uf-mil/mil/Operator-Guide.md

 aclear kill
 ```

 At time of writing, perception is not yet stable enough to live inside the main launch.
-Someday it will.
+Someday it will be.

 ```shell
 roslaunch sub8_launch perception.launch